Introduction to Bit Data Type

 The data type represents an attribute that stores integer, character, data time, binary data.
 Suppose you have a web application for recording the users’ feedback for various questions.
 It contains multiple dichotomous questions and a few textbox-based questions, such as remarks.
 On the backend, these responses get stored in an SQL table.

-To design the table, we define columns and their data types.
-SQL Server supports various data types such as integer, char, varchar(), float, DateTime, numeric, etc. To learn more about the data types, refer to the official documentation.
+To design the table, we define columns and database field types.
+SQL Server supports various data types such as integer, char, varchar(), float, DateTime, numeric, etc. The same can be applied to T-SQL data types.
+To learn more about the data types, refer to the official documentation.
 The use cases depend on the values we wish to store in them.

 Suppose we have specific columns in that table we’ve created.
 Those columns accept Boolean values 1,0 or TRUE\False.
 SQL.
-Therefore, SQL Server provides a particular Boolean data type – Bit.
+Therefore, in SQL Server, a particular Boolean data type – Bit is provided.

 In terms of storage, the Bit data type is optimized by the SQL Server.
 If you have eight or fewer Bit columns in the table, SQL Server stores them as 1 byte.
 Similarly, for 9 to 16-bit columns, it consumes 2 bytes.
 Additionally, SQL Server converts String values TRUE and FALSE into their corresponding values 1 and 0.

-The syntax of the BIT data type is straightforward:
+The syntax of the BIT data type in SQL Server is straightforward:

 The following T-SQL script creates a product table and inserts two products data values into it: